1800 - Arapaho Indians move into the area from further north, often hunting and camping in the St. Vrain Valley.

 1820 - Major Stephen H. Long leads an expedition for the U. S. Topographical Engineers along the South Platte, draws first maps of region.

-1838 - Bent, St. Vrain & Co. build a trading fort near where a small river flows into the South Platte.
-Trappers begin to call the stream St. Vrain's creek.
+1838 - Bent, St. Vrain & Co. build a trading fort near where a creek or small river flows into the South Platte.
+Trappers begin to call it St. Vrain's creek.

-1860 - Alonzo N. Allen moves his partially completed cabin from Boulder Creek to St. Vrain's creek, near the confluence of St. Vrain and Left Hand Creeks.
+1860 - Alonzo N. Allen moves his partially completed cabin from east of Boulder to the St. Vrain valley, near the confluence of St. Vrain and Left Hand creeks.

 1861-70 Town of Burlington grows up around the Burlington Stage stop, where the Overland Stage crosses the St. Vrain.
 (Overland Stage route is modern U. S. 287, Main Street in Longmont).